Large Data Volumes

 - Contain a subset of fields from the original object

-- Do not include soft-deleted records (IsDeleted = true) — this alone can significantly reduce table size
+- Do not include soft-deleted records (IsDeleted = true), which alone can significantly reduce table size

 - Rows are automatically synchronized between the base object and the skinny table